 Development of the war

-It is likely that warfare occurred seasonally, before or after the harvest season, so that levies of the population could be carried out, prioritizing dry seasons over rainy ones.
+Likely, warfare occurred seasonally, before or after the harvest season, so that levies of the population could be carried out, prioritizing dry seasons over rainy ones.
 Like the climate, the terrain influenced the war practices, using the dense forests for defensive tactics, while the clearings were used for offensive maneuvers and ambushes.

-Regarding the weapons used, knives, spears, axes, clubs, etc., predominated in the short-range.
+Regarding the weapons used, knives, spears, axes, clubs, etc., predominated in the short range.
 They used obsidian, quartz, and flint for edged weapons, and stone and wood for blunt weapons, as well as shells and fish teeth as cutting elements.
 Throwing weapons such as bows, slingshots or blowguns became more important during the Classic and Postclassic periods.

 Were there only elite warriors or were there population levies?
 Were there centers where they were instructed in the art of war?
 What was the organization of the armies?
 How many soldiers made up the armies?
 These and many other questions remain an enigma for researchers.
 However, we know better the function of the high positions in the army since the ancient Maya were a warlike society, the elite warriors were part of the nobility and therefore left epigraphic records.